ErikEverson/SwiftDataWithDitto/README.md

 ## Adopt SwiftData

-The SwiftData sample sets up the schema with Swift types that conform to the `PersistentModel` protocol, which captures information about the app’s types, including properties and relationships.
+The SwiftData sample sets up the schema with Swift types that conform to the [`PersistentModel`](https://developer.apple.com/documentation/swiftdata/persistentmodel) protocol, which captures information about the app’s types, including properties and relationships.
 Each model file corresponds to an individual entity, with identical entity names, properties, and relationships as its Core Data counterpart.

-Each model file in this sample uses the `@Model` macro to add necessary conformances for `PersistentModel` and `Observable`:
+Each model file in this sample uses the [`Model()`](https://developer.apple.com/documentation/swiftdata/model()) macro to add necessary conformances for the `PersistentModel` and [`Observable`](https://developer.apple.com/documentation/observation/observable) protocols:

 ``` swift
 @Model final class Trip {